 This crack shows that you have differential settlement.
 This simply means that the foundation is not moving as a whole, the settlement is uneven causing the uneven cracks.

 This crack signals that you might have center settlement.
 This type of settlement means that the center of your foundation is sinking, but the outside is not.
 This means there is a void directly under the center of your foundation, causing cracks, and a sinking floor.

 This crack is just another type of crack that may show that you have differential settlement.
 Just because you have one problem does not mean that all the cracks will look the same.
 This is just another crack that may show up.

 Professional Foundation Crack Repair South Dakota

 This is just a quick and simple guide to the many different types of cracks.
 If you need help identifying your specific wall or floor cracks and what they mean, give us a call.
 Identifying your cracks is the first step in having a safe and secure home.
 We offer solutions such as wall anchors to help with all your foundation crack repair needs in South Dakota.
-We promise that we will make your bad foundation failure experience a distant thought.
+Rapid Foundation Repair promises that we will make your bad foundation failure experience a distant thought.
 We provide great service, quality products, and wonderful results.
 Call us today!